“High fees, large incumbents, and a $400B+ market are under attack by a slew of remittance startups.”

 As the result, we now have 4 well-funded startups, all following Xoom’s dream from a decade ago to be a better version of Western Union:

-Except TransferWise, these companies remain tiny in comparison to the market leaders in transfer volumes…
+Except TransferWise, these companies remain small in comparison to the market leaders in transfer volumes…

 But a very broad cross-section of investors remains optimistics and have dropped close to $1 billion on this quartet since 2010: